jessfraz/gmailfilters/README.md

 A tool to sync Gmail filters from a config file to your account.

+> **NOTE:** This makes it so the single configuration file is the only way to add filters to your account, meaning if you add a filter via the UI and do not also add it in your config file, the next time you run this tool on your outdated config, the filter you added _only_ in the UI will be deleted.

 * [Installation](README.md#installation)
    * [Binaries](README.md#binaries)
    * [Via Go](README.md#via-go)